sheophe/dnsjavelin/README.md

-# dnsjavelin
-## DNS stress tester using NXDOMAIN attack
+# dnsjavelin — stress tester for DNS servers using NXDOMAIN attack

 ### Build